 Even the bigger chains are shifted their offerings to reflect a rapidly changing new normal.
 Shake Shack introduced Shake Shack’s first-ever steakhouse meal, Steak Frites to go.
 The restaurant chain developed the offering in partnership with New Jersey meat purveyor Pat LaFrieda.
 “Looking to elevate your takeout game?”
 Shake Shack wrote, announcing its plan to serve a to-go meal featuring a 10 oz.
 Pat LaFrieda ribeye steak cooked medium to medium-rare, served with Shake Shack’s signature crispy crinkle-cut fries, watercress greens, ShackSauce, and horseradish sauce for $24.99.

 “With everything going on, we know our guests are wanting accessible dining options without having to sacrifice the fun (and they could sure use the comfort!),” a Shake Shack spokesperson shared with Time Out New York.
 "We thought this offering would be a great way to bring some excitement to our diners.”

 And now, as vaccine distribution increases, Shake Shack is giving free crinkle-cut fries to anyone who shows their vaccination card.

-This past year was definitely not business as usual for any restaurant.
+The past two years have definitely not business as usual for any restaurant.
 But with a little creativity and adaptability, restaurants and food businesses are showing how they're fighting to make it to the other side of this crisis.
 And now that the pandemic is moving to the rearview and folks begin exploring opening their restaurant once again, many of these new revenue streams and business models will shift to being part of business as usual.